jizhang-cmu/ground_based_autonomy_basic/README.md

 <p align="center"><img src="img/waypoint_following.jpg" alt="Waypoint Following" width="70%"/></p>

 If a controller is unavailable, set 'autonomyMode = true' in 'src/local_planner/launch/local_planner.launch'.
 Launch the 'waypoint_example' together with the system.
 The system will start in *autonomy mode*.
-Note that you can set 'autonomyMode = true' even if a controller is plugged-in.
+Note that you can set 'autonomyMode = true' even if a controller is connected.
 Pressing any button on the controller will bring the system to *smart joystick mode* and holding the mode-switch button will bring the system back to *autonomy mode*.

 ## Advanced